la2050/archive/_projects/2015/a-shady-oasis-for-everyone-in-grand-park.md

   spaces and attend free events in downtown LA.
 project_image: 'https://img.youtube.com/vi/BhO5jmXKosA/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/BhO5jmXKosA'
-'In one to three sentences, please describe your proposal.': >- Our proposal supports the design/installation of shade structures in highly trafficked central gathering spaces for park events & weekly food truck events (22K DTLA residents & employees a year).
-Visitors consistently request additional shade particularly for our most vulnerable visitors; children and elders.
-Adding shade areas will increase capacity and enhance the comfort of the 1MM people who access Grand Park annually to play, enjoy quiet green spaces and attend free events in downtown LA.
 Where will you be working?:
   - Central LA
 How do you plan to use these resources to make change?: